 The final instrument the Observation Record Guide (Appendix I), facilitated the non-participant observation process.
 Various activities were observed first-hand, without asking any questions.
-The non-participant observation method served as a form of triangulation, since it complemented the information obtained interview methods; the other and forestalled misinterpretation of information from other sources.
+The non-participant observation method served as a form of triangulation, since it complemented the the other interview methods: and forestalled obtained information misinterpretation of information from other sources.
 Scenarios such as opening of pens in the morning, letting animals back into the pens in the evening were observed to find out whether animals were given any supplementary feed and water at such times.
 Other scenarios included fetching of water and use of the bore-hole by women and animals, meetings of credit associations and farmer group meetings.